DNYFZR/DataSci/README.md

 ### Data Science Study Projects 📚
 ---

-These projects were completed as a part of the Data Science (Python) course with [Dataquest](https://www.dataquest.io/path/data-scientist/);
+These projects were completed as a part of the Data Science (Python) Certificate with [Dataquest](https://www.dataquest.io/path/data-scientist/);

 1. Intro to Python
 2. Intermediate Python